HoudiniGraphql/houdini/README.md

-Regardless of the strategy used, houdini follows a simple pattern: wrap your document in a "paginated" funnction (ie, `paginatedQuery` or `paginatedFragmnet`), mark the field with `@paginate` and provide the "page size" (via the `first`, `last` or `limit` arguments to the field).
+Regardless of the strategy used, houdini follows a simple pattern: wrap your document in a "paginated" funnction (ie, `paginatedQuery` or `paginatedFragmnet`), mark the field with `@paginate`, and provide the "page size" via the `first`, `last` or `limit` arguments to the field.
-`paginatedQuery` and `paginatedFragment` behave identically: they return a `data` field containing a svelte store with your full dataset as well as functions you can call to load the next or prevous page.
+`paginatedQuery` and `paginatedFragment` behave identically: they return a `data` field containing a svelte store with your full dataset as well as functions you can call to load the next or previous page.
 For example, a simple field support offset-based pagination would look something like:

 ```javascript